 Hometown: Raleigh, NC

 How long have you been skydiving?
 I jumped out of my first plane in 2006 while I was still in college.
 The Army sent me to jump school at Ft.
 Benning, Georgia where I learned static-line parachuting.
 In 2011, I was living in Kentucky and I went for a tandem skydive on my birthday.
 Three months later I learned how to skydive while visiting my sister for a week in North Carolina.
 That summer was magic.
 I moved to Alabama and jumped all over the south in Georgia, Mississippi, Florida, Virginia and South Carolina.
 Every weekend was a different drop-zone and new friends.
-I kept my tent in my trunk but I slept in stranger’s cabins, campers, in lofts and on saggy couches in the hangar with old, half blind DZ dogs for company.
+I kept my tent in my trunk but I slept in stranger’s cabins, campers, in lofts and on saggy couches in the hangar with DZ dogs for company.
 It was one of the best decisions I’ve ever made.
 The radical hospitality you find in the skydiving community really appeals to me.

 What do you like most about the sport?
 The adrenaline rush is what drew me to skydiving but it’s not what made me stay.
 I stayed for the community, for the traditions and the sense of camaraderie.
 My favorite part of every weekend at the drop-zone is landing my canopy after sunset load and sitting around on the picnic tables drinking a cold beer with friends.
 That’s only topped by the shared sense of accomplishment when you sink into your assigned slot on a 25 way dive and spin pieces like clockwork 13,000ft in the air.
 The community is full of a lot of good people.